tijmenvangulik/Ergometerspace/TeamRowing.md

 # Trouble shooting room connections

 From menu you can start the "teams & room users" dialog.
 It shows all the users in the room.
 If a user has joined but is not correctly connected due to connection problems it is shown in the list with the text "not connected!".
 The user which has the connection problems should press the button "Reconnect to rowers" to fix the problem.
-If this still does not work the user may be behind a fire wall which does not allow web rtc internet trafic.
+If this still does not work the user may be behind a fire wall which does not allow web rtc internet traffic.

 As alternative you could also create a room with the option "backwards compatible room" check box turned on.
 This kind of room has less problems with network connections.
 The disadvantage of these kind of rooms are that net work is much slower and it is less scalable (resulting slower updates)